Internationally Qualified Midwives - Overseas Competence Programme

 The theory course is available online from Otago Polytechnic.

 Midwives are required to complete five practical examinations of newborn, each of which must be observed and assessed using the Assessment form for Newborn Examination form found in the Relevant documents section.

 Midwives who have completed a formal post registration course in examination of the newborn may apply for exemption from the theory component.
-Please contact the Secretariat
+Please contact the Council secretariat.